Turn a Square Photo Into a Landscape Image Using AI

 The main drawback of this method is that cropping removes parts of the image, which may reduce quality or cut out important details.
 While high-resolution photos, such as those taken with a DSLR, are less affected, the risk remains.

-To avoid this issue entirely, another resizing approach uses AI to expand a square image into a landscape format without cropping.
+To avoid this issue entirely, another resizing approach an AI Image Extender to expand a square image into a landscape format without cropping.

 Turn a Square Photo into a Landscape Image with AI